roman-milk/roman-milk.github.io/losing-it.md

+===

- ****** Losing It Ch.
-02 ****** byJust_Plain_Bob© I had managed to reach the age of eighteen with out having one incestuous thought and then during a weekend when my parents were gone I ended up having a red-hot incestuous affair with my sister.
+I had managed to reach the age of eighteen with out having one incestuous thought and then during a weekend when my parents were gone I ended up having a red-hot incestuous affair with my sister.
 I blackmailed my sister into finding me a girl to take my hated virginity and when she couldn't find one she did it herself.
 When it was over she had said, "You don't feel the least bit bad at fucking your own sister do you?"
 Before I could answer she said, "Of course you don't.
 You would have fucked mom if it would have gotten your cherry popped.
 Maybe the next time that dad goes out of town you can try and nail her."

  May had planted the thought and I found that it wouldn't go away.
 At forty-five my mom was still a fox, something that I guess that I had always known in the back of my mind, but she was my mom so I never looked at her that way.
 Then I committed incest with my sister and didn't get struck down by a bolt of fiery lightening and then May made the comment about nailing mom and suddenly that was all I could think about.
 Mind now, I lacked the confidence to actually make a move on mom, but that did not stop me from thinking about it.